kaitlynstrickfaden/edger/vignettes/contourr_methodology.md

 <br>

-The package will allow you to draw in a region of interest using the “grabRect” function.
+The package will allow you to either draw in a region of interest using the “grabRect” function or define a region of interest in th call to the functions.
 I define my region of interest…

 <br>